-“Unfair, ‘cause that ain’t happening.
+“Don’t worry, ‘cause that ain’t happening.
 But I love being in the band with you two.
 It’s crazy watching you turn the crowd on with your antics.
 The covers we do express everyone’s fantasies.
 The girls love it when you fag off, making their boyfriends act out to get their attention back.
 I’ve never seen gay guys acting out.
 It pulls everyone in.
 These songs are like jungle love.”

-“Where others fear to tread,
+“Where others feared to tread,

 they gave us up for dead,

-memories live on eternally,
+memories linger eternally,

-heard as Lucifer’s proud plea,
+as Lucifer’s proud plea,

 a world of our own,

 …we are False Gods, we are False Gods…